andycroll/bootstrappingio/_posts/2014-09-15-landing-pages-for-takeoff.markdown

 ### [How We Grew Conversions 100% by Rethinking Our Design Strategy](http://www.groovehq.com/blog/long-form-landing-page)

 Groove took an entirely different tack on their landing page and went copy first.
-There's also a great (further!) list of landing page resources form [@alexmturnbull](http://twitter.com/alexmturnbull) early in the post.
+There's also a great (further!) list of landing page resources from [@alexmturnbull](http://twitter.com/alexmturnbull) early in the post.

 ### [Building a Landing Page for Sales](http://spencerfry.com/building-a-landing-page-for-sales)